NEW: Threat of flooding rises as the typhoon moves slowly across country

 Hagupit is moving slowly on its west-northwest track, at 15 kph (9.3 mph).
 At that rate, it will take about three days for the storm to travel past the capital, Manila, dumping extreme amounts of rainfall – more than a foot in some places – as it goes.

 Hagupit should be even weaker by the time it passes near Manila on Monday evening.

-The biggest threat in the capital will come from the heavy rainfall.
-That likely will lead to flash flooding and mudslides, even in places far from the storm's center.
+That will lead to flash flooding and mudslides, even in places far away from the storm’s center.